EF3178/google-docs-mustaches-test/README.md

 1) Copy a google docs file to a destination folder in Google Drive
 2) Update the created file
 3) Export the created file to pdf

+The connexion and auth logic can be found on this great video : https://www.youtube.com/watch?v=MiPpQzW_ya0&t=1945s